-Take the Zero-Volt Challenge to Reduce Your Electric Bill!
+Take the Three Step Zero-Volt Challenge to Permanently Reduce Your Carbon Footprint!

-With so many household devices - both appliances and electronics - in use today, it's easy to lose track of how many we're paying to keep plugged in that aren't actually adding any value to our lives.
-Many modern devices use a surprising amount of standby power when turned off - up to a whopping 25% of your electric bill could just go toward powering idle devices.
-Other devices, such as second refrigerators or freezers, cost hundreds of dollars a year to run, but may not be worth the extra expense.
+With so many household devices - both appliances and electronics - in use today, it's easy to lose track of how many are plugged in that aren't actually needed.
+Many modern devices use a surprising amount of standby power even when turned off - up to a whopping 25% of home energy useage could just go toward powering idle devices.
+Other devices, such as second refrigerators or freezers, can use a surprising amount of energy.
 And some unused devices may simply have been plugged in at some point in the past and forgotten.
-And, finally, if any light fixtures still have old incandescent bulbs, these cost considerably more to use than LED bulbs.
+And, finally, if any light fixtures still have old incandescent bulbs, these use considerably more energy than LED bulbs.

-Quickly identify and minimize unneeded expenses in three easy steps:
+Quickly identify and minimize unneeded energy sources in three easy steps:

-- Print one or more copies of the zero-volt worksheet (it may help to print one per family member)
+- Print Worksheet: Print one or more copies of the zero-volt worksheet (it may help to print one per family member)

-- Reduce Your Electric Meter to Zero: Walk through your home and garage, switching off heating/cooling as needed (even if gas-powered, some electricity may be used), turning off lights and unplugging devices*- refrigerator last - until your outside electric meter stops running.
+- Reduce Your Electric Meter to Zero: Walk through your home and garage and turn off lights, unplug devices (if safe to unplug) - refrigerator last - and switch off heating/cooling equipment until your outside electric meter stops running.
 Check kitchen cabinets for outlets for built-in appliances.
-List everything that is turned off or unplugged on the worksheets, adding notes as you go of additional opportunities to save:
+List everything that is turned off or unplugged on the worksheets.
+Add the following notes as you go of additional opportunities to lower your footprint::

 - Smart Power Strip Needed: consider buying smart power strips for frequently used devices that consume standby power so that they automatically power down when turned off.
 If available, consider buying used equipment.